technomancy/leiningen/doc/DEPLOY.md

 private Maven repository.
 Both [Archiva](http://archiva.apache.org/) and [Nexus](http://nexus.sonatype.org/) will allow you to set up private, password-protected repositories.
-These also provide proxying to other repositories, so you can set <tt>:omit-default-repositories</tt>
-in project.clj, and dependency downloads will speed up by quite a bit with only one server to check.
+These also provide proxying to other repositories, so you can set `:omit-default-repositories` in project.clj, and dependency downloads will speed up by quite a bit with only one server to check.

-The private server will need to be added to the <tt>:repositories</tt>
-listing in project.clj.
+The private server will need to be added to the `:repositories` listing in project.clj.
 Archiva and Nexus offer separate repositories for snapshots and releases, so you'll want two entries for them: